Notify the admin team when a customer has multiple open orders

 30 seconds after a workflow has been processed by Order Tagger, your Workflow in Shopify Flow will be triggered.

 Need any help?

-If you have any questions about setting up the workflow in Customer Tagger or customising the workflow in Shopify Flow, then please do just get in touch.
+If you have any questions about setting up the workflow in Customer Tagger or customising the workflow in Shopify Flow, contact us at email@example.com.